Fosterville Gold Mine

 Should your issue or concern remain unresolved, please contact the regulator responsible for the area it relates to as outlined below.

-The Earth Resources Regulator is responsible for regulating activities within the boundary of the work authority area.
+Resources Victoria is responsible for regulating activities within the boundary of the work authority area.
 See Resource Licences near me for the exact site boundary.
 If you have a question or concern related to quarry activities within the boundary, please:

 Environment Protection Authority Victoria (EPA)